-Title Parent Involvement Policies and Home to School Compacts
+Title I Parent and Family Engagement Policies and Home to School Compacts

 Title I stresses the priority of home and school working together in collaboration.
-Each year, every school that receives Title I services solicits input on the home to school compact with their working parent organization such as PTO, PTA, CSO, etc. Each school develops jointly, with parents of children participating in Title I, a written school parental involvement policy that describes how the school will carry out the parental involvement requirements including the development of a School-Parent Compact.
+Each year, every school that receives Title I services solicits input on the home to school compact with their working parent organization such as PTO, PTA, CSO, etc. Each school develops jointly, with parents of children participating in Title I, a written school parental engagement policy that describes how the school will carry out the parental engagement requirements including the development of a School-Parent Compact.
 Schools must update these policies periodically to meet the changing needs of parents and the school.

-The School Parent Involvement Policy and Compact is developed with feedback from parents through their participation in PTA/PTO/ PTAC meetings, annual school open house events, Title I events, Title I/ school surveys, and parent-teacher conferences.
+The School Parent and Family Engagement Policy and Compact is developed with feedback from parents through their participation in PTA/PTO/PTAC meetings, annual school open house events, Title I events, Title I/school surveys, and parent-teacher conferences.
 Parents are surveyed annually to assess their satisfaction and give suggestions on the Title I program.
 The Policy is written and distributed using an understandable format and is provided in a language parents understand.
 If it is not, parents may request an alternate form or support from school personnel.